zhongmicai/discovarCompGenomics/referenceAlignmentQuality/README.md

 For coverage depth

+Shell script:
-Shell script: (./getDepth.sh "hard-coded controller for 1:1 comparisons of reference genomes to conspecific DISCOVAR genomes")
+(./getDepth.sh) - hard-coded controller for 1:1 comparisons of reference genomes to conspecific DISCOVAR genomes

 R Script: